On the cyclotomic field $\mathbb{Q}(e^{2\pi {\bf i}/p})$ and Zhi-Wei Sun's conjecture on $\det M_p$: Introduction

-The research on determinants with Legendre symbol entries can be traced back to the work of Lehmer \cite{Lehmer} and Carlitz \cite{carlitz}.
-For example, Carlitz \cite[Thm.
-4 (4.9)]{carlitz} first study the arithmetic properties of the matrix
+The research on determinants with Legendre symbol entries can be traced back to the work of D. H. Lehmer \cite{Lehmer} and L. Carlitz \cite{carlitz}.
+For example, Carlitz \cite[Theorem 4 (4.9)]{carlitz} first studied the arithmetic properties of the matrix